-The plant height was significantly influenced by the application of Biochar, Goat Manure, Sheep Manure and Camel Manure.
+The plant height was significantly influenced by the application of Biochar, Goat Manure, Sheep Manure, and Camel Manure.
 The maximum plant height of 66.07 cm was recorded in treatment T3 (Biochar 3 t/h + Goat Manure @ 3.0 t/h), followed by treatment T2 (Biochar 3 t/h + Goat Manure @ 2.0 t/h) with a plant height of 64.45 cm.
 In contrast, the minimum plant height of 53.86 cm was observed in treatment T7 (Biochar 2 t/h + Camel Manure @ 1.0 t/h).
 These results indicate that the combination of Biochar and Goat Manure at higher doses (T3 and T2) significantly enhanced plant growth compared to other treatments.
-This can be attributed to the synergistic effect of Biochar and Goat Manure, which likely improved soil fertility, nutrient availability and water retention, thereby promoting better plant growth.
+This can be attributed to the synergistic effect of Biochar and Goat Manure, which likely improved soil fertility, nutrient availability, and water retention, thereby promoting better plant growth.

 The superior performance of T3 and T2 treatments suggests that the optimal combination of Biochar and Goat Manure plays a crucial role in enhancing plant height.
 These findings are consistent with previous studies.
 For instance, Nagaich et al. (2003) reported similar results for marigold, while Acharya and Dashora (2004) observed comparable outcomes in Gladiolus.
 Additionally, Dubey (2005) and Das and Mishra (2005) also reported enhanced growth in marigold, respectively, with the application of organic amendments.
 Bhat et al. (2010) further supported these findings, emphasizing the positive impact of organic manures on marigold growth.